YanCCscu/MEANGS/README.md

 Genes in mitochondrail genome is annotated automatically and stored in the file ${prefix}_hmmout_tbl_sorted.gff.

 ## Note
-The augrument -n (nsample) is strongly recommended to reduce runtime and memory usage
+The augrument -n (nsample) is strongly recommended to reduce runtime and memory usage. more Test results can be found [here](https://ndownloader.figshare.com/files/27988548).